KimleeHeng/azure-network-protocols/README.md

 ## Create our Resources and Virtual Machines

-*NOTE: Ensure that you are logged into your Microsoft Azure account, and have a subscription active*
+*NOTE: Ensure that you are logged into your Microsoft Azure account, and have a subscription active.*

 ### Step 1: Create a new resource group within Microsoft Azure